 - Crouching Moron, Hidden Badass: The Thieves Guild Mooks who come after him don't regard him as much of a threat, and individually he might not be, but with Belkar doing the heavy hitting, he's plenty capable with his mace and offensive cleric spells.

-- Dark Is Not Evil: With the black armor, red cape, and worship of Loki he looks bad, but he's really more neutral.
+- Dark Is Not Evil: With the black armor, red cape, and worship of Loki he looks bad, but he's rather neutral.

-- Healing Hands: As a cleric he can do this.
+- Healing Hands: As a cleric he can use healing spells, and removes Belkar's "Mark of Justice" curse.

 - No Name Given: Invoked Trope.
 He keeps his name untold, as he doesn't want to be identified by the Thieves' Guild.